fedora-infra/statusfpo/content/ongoing/2025-12-08-datacenter-migration.md

 Due to bad weather in NC the new machines were delayed getting to rdu3.

 Outage has been extended by a day, and it's possible it will exceed that.

+Update 2025-12-10:

+Machines are all in their new home, cabled and we are working on getting networking setup on them.